TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-20-painful-experience-over-solutions-extend-configuratin-in-easy-admin-bundle-with-collector.md

 Do you think this is just a random screen-shot not worth your attention?

-- there is checkbox in 'Match case', because `'fields'` is lowercased and we want to focus on that only (no properties or methods with `Fields`)
+- there is a checkbox in 'Match case' because `'fields'` is lowercased and we want to focus on that only (no properties or methods with `Fields`)
-- there is limit to '*.php', because that would be probably place to extend
+- there is a limit to '*.php' because that would be probably placed to extend
-- there is limit to `Directory`: `/../vendor/easycorp`, because we want to hack in to this package
+- there is a limit to `Directory`: `/../vendor/easycorp`, because we want to hack into this package
-- there is `fields`, because later I improve it to `'fields'` to narrow results, because we know it's a string
+- there is `fields` word in search, because later I improve it to `'fields'` to narrow results, because we know it's a string

-**I still have no idea about solution I'll pick.
-I'm only randomly looking for light, blind-folded in dark foggy forest.**
+**I still have no idea about the solution I'll pick.
+I'm only randomly looking for the light, blindfolded in a dark foggy forest.**
 This is called *creative chaos* in coaching circles and it's the most important part of the client's work.

 <br>

-I scroll down a bit looking at both code and and the file name.
-Suddenly, fog starts slowly disappearing...
+I scroll down a bit looking at both code and the file name.
+Suddenly, the fog starts slowly disappearing...

 <img src="/assets/images/posts/2018/collector-easy-admin-bundle/pass.png" class="img-thumbnail">

 ConfigPass?
-Is that like `CompilerPassInterface`, a collector-pattern used in Symfony to modify services in container?
+Is that like `CompilerPassInterface`, a collector-pattern used in Symfony to modify services in the container?

 I open it from curiosity: